Tarbut V' Torah: History

 Founded in 1991 by Holocaust survivor Irving "Papa" Gelman, Tarbut V'Torah Community Day School (TVT), is an elementary, middle, and high school educational facility located in Irvine, California.
 Gelman died in 2018.

 The school sits on a 10.5 acre campus, opened in 1997 with more than 800 students.
 The school became the second Jewish school in Orange County to be cited among the 465 National Distinguished Blue Ribbon Schools in California when the designation was conferred during the 1998-1999 school year.
 The school graduated its first senior class in 2001.

 The campus expanded the upper school in September 2002: An area of 11 acre was added and a new middle and high school was constructed to accommodate increased enrollment for all grade levels.
 The campus encompasses 21.5 acre and 150000 sqft of structures.
-In 2005-06, a record 645 students (grades K-12) enrolled at TVT, making it the eighth-largest Jewish Community Day School in the United States.
+In 2025-26, a record 836 students (grades K-12) enrolled at TVT, making it the eighth-largest Jewish Community Day School in the United States.
 In 2013, Tarbut V’Torah named teacher Jeffrey Davis its new chief executive.
 That year it had 603 students and 84 faculty members, a $13 million operating budget, and total assets of about $42 million.

 The name "Tarbut" is inspired by the Tarbut schools created by the Yiddish-speaking community of pre-World War II Eastern Europe.
 The founder of Tarbut V'Torah, Irving Gelman, attended one of these schools.
-Tarbut V'Torah, translated from Hebrew, simply means culture & Torah.
+Tarbut V'Torah, translated from Hebrew, simply means culture and Torah.
 Tarbut schools had a curriculum that was secular and included science, humanities, and Hebrew studies, including Jewish history.
 Today, other Tarbut schools exist in Argentina and in Mexico, but there is no formal affiliation between either of those schools and Tarbut v'Torah.